Dale Earnhardt Jr. and Martin Truex Jr. Didn’t Hide Their Feelings on How the Crop of Young Drivers Has Dramatically Affected NASCAR

-If there was ever any question about a youth movement in NASCAR, Chase Elliott definitively answered it last year, becoming the third-youngest driver ever to win the Cup Series championship just days shy of his 25th birthday.
-The start of the 2021 NASCAR Cup Series season has been much of the same, with two of the three races won by drivers both in their mid-20s in Christopher Bell and William Byron.
+If there was ever any question about a youth movement in NASCAR, Chase Elliott definitively answered it in 2020 when he became the third-youngest driver ever to win the Cup Series championship just days shy of his 25th birthday.
+Then, during the 2021 NASCAR Cup Series season, two of the three races were won by drivers in their mid-20s: Christopher Bell and William Byron.

 Dale Earnhardt Jr. part of youth movement, grooming young drivers in Xfinity Series

-Dale Earnhardt Jr., who retired from Cup Series competition in 2018 at age 43, has played a significant role in grooming the younger NASCAR competition as co-owner of JR Motorsports, which has fielded cars for the Xfinity Series since 2006.
+Dale Earnhardt Jr. retired from Cup Series competition in 2018 at age 43.
+He’s played a significant role in grooming the younger NASCAR competition as co-owner of JR Motorsports, which has fielded cars for the Xfinity Series since 2006.

-The most notable recent youthful successes for Earnhardt’s team are current Cup Series champion Chase Elliott, who first drove for him in 2014, as well as William Byron and Tyler Reddick, who has yet to win but has 11 top-10 finishes in his first two seasons, including a second at Homestead last weekend.
+The most notable recent youthful successes for Earnhardt’s team are 2020 Cup Series champion Chase Elliott, who first drove for him in 2014, as well as William Byron and Tyler Reddick.

 JR Motorsports isn’t the only shop churning out top young talent.
 Christopher Bell, who races for Joe Gibbs Racing, is joined by Chase Briscoe, who raced for the Stewart-Haas Racing Xfinity team full-time in 2019 and 2020.
 Briscoe posted eye-popping results last season with nine victories on the Xfinity Series.
 This year he was promoted to a full-time seat, replacing Clint Bowyer, who moved up to the Fox broadcast booth.